tranmonglong0611/notes/database.md

-=clusterIndex vs nonClusterIndex: =
+#clusterIndex vs nonClusterIndex:
     * clusterIndex: the row in the table is ordered in the disk same as the way it is ordered in the index data structure.
 Can have only 1 clusterIndex

     * nonClusterIndex: the row in the table is no need ordered in the disk like in the index => can have many nonClusteredIndex

 =Key=
-    * primaryKey: is 1/many column in a table which must contain a unique value which can be used to uniquely identify a row of table
+    * primaryKey: is 1/many column in a table which must contain a unique value which can be used to uniquely identify a row of table.
 There are only one primaryKey in table and the values can not be null

     * foreignKey: foreignKey of one table will point to primaryKey of another table.
 It means all the values in foreignKey columns need to be appear in primaryKey colunns of another table

     * uniqueKey: is 1/many of a column that uniquely indentify a row of table

 =Transaction=